benbjohnson/litestream.io/content/guides/systemd.md

 Before continuing, [please install Litestream on your local machine](/install).

-You will also need [SQLite](https://sqlite.org/) installed for this tutorial.
+You will also need [SQLite](https://sqlite.org/) installed for this guide.
 It comes packaged with some operating systems such as Mac OS X but you may need to install it separately.